Meetings

 The 30-minute agenda

-• What you’ve been doing lately in a sentence.
-“For the last six months I’ve been on [project / scope], focused on [narrow thing].”
+• What you’ve been doing in a sentence.
+“For the last six months I’ve been on [project], focused on [narrow thing].”

 • What you’re most interested in learning next.
 “I’m trying to get better at [specific skill or domain].”

-That’s it.
-Four sentences, total.
-You’re leaving room for the real conversation.
+Four sentences total.
+Leave room for the real conversation.

-You’re not here to ask “what are your hobbies.”
-You’re here to understand how they operate.
+You’re not here to ask about hobbies.
+You’re here to learn how they operate.

 • “How do you like to receive updates — written, live in 1:1, Slack?
 How often?”

-• “When you need a decision from me vs. want to know about something — how do I tell the difference in how I bring it to you?”
+• “When you need a decision from me vs. just want to know about something — how do I tell the difference?”

-• “What does a great week look like for someone in my role, on your team?”
+• “What does a great week look like for someone in my role?”

 • “Who else on the team should I build a strong working relationship with early?”

-• “What’s the biggest risk or initiative on the team right now that I should be aware of?”
+• “What’s the biggest risk or initiative on the team that I should be aware of?”

-Even if you’re brand new to them, you have context they don’t.
-Give them a 3-line status:
+Even brand new, you have context they don’t.
+Three lines:

 • What you’re working on now.